dward2/BME547/Assignments/gui_assignment.md

   input their choices for text, font size/color, text location, etc.

 Alternatively, you are welcome to come up with a GUI project that meets your interest.
-It could be implementing some other simply game, completing some task, etc. At a mininum, the GUI needs the following:
+It could be implementing some other game, completing some task, etc. At a minimum, the GUI needs the following:

 * At least one label
-* At least one entry box
+* At least one entry box (entered text must be used somehow by the code)
-* At least one radio button, checkbox, or dropdown box.
+* At least one radio button, checkbox, or dropdown box (the values of these items must be used somehow by the code)
 * At least two buttons
     * One button needs to be connected to a function that takes the input from the GUI, does some task, and updates the GUI in response.